devstress/FLINK.NET/README.md

 *   **Enhancing Technical Reputation:** Contributing a high-quality, Flink-inspired stream processing engine to the open-source .NET landscape can significantly enhance the technical reputation and leadership of contributing organizations and individuals.
 *   **Full Control and Customization:** Building Flink.NET from the ground up in .NET offers complete control over the architecture and implementation, allowing for fine-tuned customizations and optimizations tailored to specific .NET environments or performance characteristics.

-Flink.NET is not just about replicating Apache Flink in a new language; it's about creating a first-class, .NET-native stream processing engine that empowers .NET developers and enriches the .NET open-source ecosystem.
+Flink.NET is not just about replicating Apache Flink in a new language; it''s about creating a first-class, .NET-native stream processing engine that empowers .NET developers and enriches the .NET open-source ecosystem.

 ## System Design Overview

 Flink.NET is architected as a distributed stream processing system designed for scalability, fault tolerance, and exactly-once processing semantics.
-It draws inspiration from Apache Flink's robust architecture, adapting its core components to the .NET ecosystem and a Kubernetes-native deployment model.
+It draws inspiration from Apache Flink''s robust architecture, adapting its core components to the .NET ecosystem and a Kubernetes-native deployment model.

 ### Key Architectural Components

 The system comprises several key interacting components:

-*   **JobManager (Singleton/Leader Election):** This central component orchestrates job execution, manages checkpoints for fault tolerance, detects failures, and coordinates recovery processes.
-In a high-availability setup, leader election ensures there's always one active JobManager.
+*   **[JobManager](./docs/wiki/Core-Concepts-JobManager.md) (Singleton/Leader Election):** This central component orchestrates job execution, manages checkpoints for fault tolerance, detects failures, and coordinates recovery processes.
+In a high-availability setup, leader election ensures there''s always one active JobManager.
-*   **TaskManagers (Worker Nodes):** These are distributed .NET applications, typically running as Kubernetes Pods.
+*   **[TaskManagers](./docs/wiki/Core-Concepts-TaskManager.md) (Worker Nodes):** These are distributed .NET applications, typically running as Kubernetes Pods.
 TaskManagers are responsible for:
     *   Consuming input data streams.
     *   Executing the actual data processing logic (operators defined by the user).
-    *   Managing local state for stateful operations.
+    *   Managing local state for stateful operations (see [State Management Overview](./docs/wiki/Core-Concepts-State-Management-Overview.md)).
     *   Interacting with external data sinks.
 *   **Connectors (Sources & Sinks):** These are specialized components or libraries responsible for interfacing with external data systems.
 Sources read data from systems like Apache Kafka, Azure Event Hubs, etc., while Sinks write processed data to databases, APIs, or other messaging systems.
-*   **Durable State Backend:** A persistent, scalable, and highly available storage solution (e.g., a distributed database like Cosmos DB, SQL Server, or a key-value store; or object stores like MinIO/S3 for snapshots) is used to store all processing state and checkpoint metadata.
-This is crucial for achieving fault tolerance and exactly-once semantics.
+*   **Durable State Backend:** A persistent, scalable, and highly available storage solution (e.g., a distributed database like Cosmos DB, SQL Server, or a key-value store for metadata; or object stores like MinIO/S3 for snapshots) is used to store all processing state and checkpoint metadata.
+This is crucial for achieving fault tolerance and exactly-once semantics, as detailed in the [Checkpointing Overview](./docs/wiki/Core-Concepts-Checkpointing-Overview.md).
 *   **Job Submission & Management API:** A RESTful (and potentially gRPC) API exposed by the JobManager allows users and external systems to submit new processing jobs, monitor their status, manage their lifecycle (e.g., stop, cancel, scale), and inspect checkpoint information.

 ### Architectural Diagram